status-im/status-software-legal-documents/privacy-policy.md

 **Status Software \- Privacy Policy**

-Last update: 30 September 2024
+Last update: 21 November 2025

 This Status Software \- Privacy Policy (“**Privacy Policy**”) is intended to inform users of Status’ approach to privacy in respect of Status Software.
 In this regard, if you are using Status Software, this Privacy Policy applies to you.